If achieving the highest credit score possible is your goal or if you want to get as close to perfection as possible, listen up!

 Traits of High Credit Score Achievers

-5. Open new accounts sparingly — high achiever’s oldest credit is an average of 25 years ago.
-Over all, their average credit account is 11 years old.
+- Have a long credit history.
+Open new accounts sparingly — high achiever’s oldest credit is an average of 25 years ago.
+There’s a reason why older Americans tend to have higher credit scores.
+Every time you open new credit cards, the average age of your credit history is impacted.
+Overall, high-achievers’ average credit account is 11 years old.

 High credit score achievers are not necessarily debt free, they just tend to manage their accounts better.
 In fact, the report showed one-third have total balances of more than $8,500 on non-mortgage accounts while the rest have total balances of less than $8,500.
 What the above traits do establish is that it’s never too late for consumers to rebuild credit scores.